Kapendev/my-character-progression/README.md

 > We don't make mistakes, just happy little accidents.
 (Bob Ross , The Joy of Painting)

+It is recommended to listen to [this song](https://youtu.be/Q5gfyKYMq6g) when watching the evolution of the art.

 ## Frame 0

 ![0](art/0.png)